w7sst/MorseRunner/Readme.txt

     transmitted by the computer when the corresponding key is pressed.
 This option has no effect in the WPX and HST competition modes.

+  Additional simulator settings

+    Setup/CW Min Rx Speed - Set a speed below the CW Speed.
+If 0 it behaves like the original MorseRunner Setup/CW Max Rx Speed - Set a speed above the CW Speed.
+If 0 it behaves like the original MorseRunner Setup/NR Digits       - The number of digits of the DX Station NR Setup/CWOps Number    - CWOps ID number used on the CWT Contest

 STARTING A CONTEST

-The contest can be started in one of four modes.
+The selected contest can be started in one of four modes.

  Pile-Up mode: a random number of stations calls you after you send a CQ.
 Good for improving copying skills.